 The relationship between China's majority Han and its Uighurs has been fraught for years.

-- By James PalmerJames Palmer lives in Beijing, where he is an editor for the English edition of The Global Times, and writes on modern Chinese history and society for Aeon Magazine.
+- By James PalmerJames Palmer is a writer based in Beijing, where he is an editor for the English edition of The Global Times.

 On March 1, attackers with knives descended on a train station in the southern Chinese city of Kunming, killing at least 29.
 With the country still in shock, state news agency Xinhua has declared the assailants to be "Xinjiang separatists," which almost certainly locates the perpetrators among China’s approximately 10 million Uighurs.
 The following story, which discusses relations between Uighurs and China’s majority Han, originally appeared in September 2013 on ChinaFile, an online magazine published by Asia Society’s Center on U.S. – China Relations.